manuelpastorringuelet/mood/README.md

 11. Create a database Utility method file `db.ts` to ensure that only one instance of Prisma Client is being used

+12. Creating a new user
+- Make href dynamic, depending if the user is logged in or not